According to the latest exhibition at The Museum at FIT, the color pink is in fact all of the above. Read More

 So far, there have been no embarrassing resignations, no contrite statements.
 Some in the industry seem to be defending these photographers.
 An article in the February 5, 2018 issue of New York Magazine stated that Condé Nast agreed to institute a “Code of Conduct” that sounded suspiciously like workplace norms (“Recreational drugs are not permitted”).
 Vogue editor and Condé Nast artistic director Anna Wintour put the company’s relationship with these photographers “on hold.”
 Not exactly a firm stand on the issue.
 And unlike their counterparts in the entertainment industry, who came out in defense of their victims, some of fashion’s celebrities actually leaped to the defense of the accused.
+People charged with a sex crime are presumed guilty in the public eye from the beginning, so one would need an experienced criminal defense lawyer to help cut through the noise that surrounds such an accusation.
+Visit this website for more details.
 Kelly Klein (former wife of Calvin) posted on Weber’s Instagram “#istandbyhim,” and where his denial received 4,692 likes to his main accuser’s of only 846.
 Donna Karan added “Thank you for being the man friend partner artist photographer u are.”
 “Bruce is an incredible artist and inspiration,” said model Elaine Irwin.
 “In my experience he has always been absolutely professional, kind and respectful to everyone on his set.”
 “For me, working with Bruce has always been a joy,” Isabella Rossellini chimed in.
 “Bruce Weber is an artist thru and thru,” said Christie Brinkley.
 When Weber posted a picture of his dog the day after the Times article went up online, former CFDA executive director Fern Mallis responded with “paws,” “heart,” and “thank-you hands” emoji.
 Vogue editor Lisa Love sent him an “xx.”
 “It’s getting out of control this going after people saying they have been sexually harassed,” one model scout wrote on Instagram.
 “What a load of crap.
 I would be more than happy to send models for Bruce to shoot!
 Makes me nervous that I’ll get sued next!
 Ha ha.”
 Makes you wonder whether industry power-players are helping to cover-up these allegations due to their long-standing friendships or they disbelieve the victims?

 In any other industry, heads would roll, but in fashion, people just look the other way.
 These young models (male and female) are thrown into a world of partying, drugs and sex.
 Many of them are in their early teen years.
 So who is there to watch over and protect models from such predators?